 Accounting treatments, the technicalities of their underlying transactions and even terminology and jargon vary significantly between industry sectors, geographically, and from the smallest to largest organisations.
-Having the right mix of forensic accounting and sector-specific knowledge and experience in the investigation team is essential; it may for instance be necessary to include project accounting experience for an engineering firm investigation, or specific forex or derivative valuation experience for a banking investigation.
+Having the right mixture of forensic accounting and sector-specific knowledge and experience in the investigation team is essential; it may, for instance, be necessary to include project accounting experience for an engineering firm investigation, or specific Forex or derivative valuation experience for a banking investigation.

 Interviews are a key component of a forensic accountant's work.
 The analysis of accounting records without the context and direction provided by witness and suspect interviews may become simply an intellectual exercise and fail to progress an investigation.
 The most effective accounting records analysis is performed with a full understanding of how the specific operations of the organisation in question relate to the underlying accounting records and suspected misconduct.
 While the interview process may be led by legal counsel, where a fraud or its concealment involves even moderately complex accounting treatment, it is likely to be beneficial to include forensic accountants in the relevant interviews.

-Computers, phones and mobile devices are features of our modern existence, and inevitably nowadays a large proportion of our personal and corporate records exist in electronic format.
-The volume of records that we hold has exploded: a single computer can hold several million documents; a typical electronic mailbox may hold fifty to a hundred thousand emails.
+Computers, phones and other mobile devices are features of our modern existence and nowadays a large proportion of our personal and corporate records exist in electronic format.
+The volume of records that we hold has exploded: a single computer can hold several million documents; a typical electronic mailbox may hold anything from 50 to 100,000 emails.
 The volume of potentially relevant records of a large company involved in an international investigation may therefore number in the hundreds of millions.
-And technology is also revolutionising the mechanisms by which people, even within traditional organisations, communicate with each other.
+Technology is also revolutionising the mechanisms by which people communicate with each other, even within traditional organisations.
 It is increasingly our ability to collect and review such diverse communications as instant messaging, Skype, text messaging and mobile phone applications such as WhatsApp and Facebook Messenger, that is the key to identifying wrongdoing and those colluding in it.

-In a post-Snowden environment, encryption is becoming more widely adopted by business and the public alike.
+In a post-Snowden environment, encryption is becoming more widely adopted by both the business world and the public alike.
 Advances in encryption technology, however, are often matched by advances in forensic technology.
-A recent example saw the developers of WhatsApp, an instant messaging mobile phone application, publicly announce end-to-end encryption for all communications.
-Within a single month the leading provider of mobile phone forensic software had developed a solution to decrypt WhatsApp data and rolled out the software fix to all its licence holders.
+As a recent example, the developers of WhatsApp, an instant messaging mobile phone application, publicly announced end-to-end encryption for all communications.
+Within a single month, the leading provider of mobile phone forensic software had developed a solution to decrypt WhatsApp data and rolled out the software fix to all its licence holders.
 As a result, the use of encryption has not yet become sufficiently widespread or effective to significantly limit the volume of potentially relevant data becoming available for review.

-Conventional document review methodologies allow hundreds of millions of documents to be automatically filtered down to mere tens of thousands for manual review with the application of suitable search terms.
-With a reliable internet connection, reviewers can be sourced from and based anywhere in the world allowing legal teams, forensic accountants and specialist language reviewers to combine across jurisdictions.
-This process of electronic document review and disclosure is now well established, and such is its ease, effectiveness and speed of use that physical documents are generally best scanned and reviewed electronically.
-Manual review of large numbers of documents remains costly, however, and as data volumes and disclosure exercises in international investigations continue to grow, simple keyword filtering may be beginning to reach the end of its utility.
+Conventional document-review methodologies allow hundreds of millions of documents to be automatically filtered down to mere tens of thousands for manual review with the application of suitable search terms.
+With a reliable internet connection, reviewers can be sourced from and based anywhere in the world, allowing legal teams, forensic accountants and specialist language reviewers to combine across jurisdictions.
+This process of electronic document review and disclosure is now well established and such is its ease, effectiveness and speed of use that physical documents are generally best scanned and reviewed electronically.
+Manual review of large numbers of documents remains costly, however, and as data volumes and disclosure exercises in international investigations continue to grow, simple keyword filtering may be beginning to reach the end of its usefulness.
 This has encouraged increased adoption of two connected forms of advanced technology: concept searching and predictive coding.

 i Concept searching

 Even the simplest modern e-disclosure software now has the functionality to perform concept searches based on powerful statistical algorithms.
-A concept search identifies all documents containing the search term and goes further, identifying additional documents relevant to the idea of the search term; searching for ‘Christmas’ may also identify documents relating to gift ideas or turkey recipes; searching for ‘football’ may also identify documents relating to different teams, stadia or sponsors.
-In this way concept searching enables a more complete and intelligent inquiry allowing the reviewer to get quickly to a fuller set of relevant information, and used carefully can minimise the number false positives presented for manual review.
+A concept search identifies all documents containing the search term and goes further, identifying additional documents relevant to the idea of the search term; thus, searching for 'Christmas' may also identify documents relating to gift ideas or turkey recipes, and searching for 'football' may also identify documents relating to different teams, stadiums or sponsors.
+In this way concept searching enables a more complete and intelligent enquiry, allowing the reviewer to get quickly to a fuller set of relevant information and, used carefully, can minimise the number of false positives presented for manual review.

 ii Predictive coding

-Predictive coding, which was approved for use in an English court this year for the first time in Pyrrho Investments v.
-MWB Property, offers even greater opportunities for improvement in efficiency and cost savings.
-Sometimes called ‘technology assisted review’, predictive coding relies on e-disclosure software to identify relevant documents based on a limited but representative ‘seed set’ of manually reviewed documents.
+Predictive coding, which was approved in 2016 for use in an English court for the first time in Pyrrho Investments v.
+MWB Property,2 offers even greater opportunities for improvement in efficiency and cost savings.
+Sometimes called 'technology-assisted review', predictive coding relies on e-disclosure software to identify relevant documents based on a limited but representative 'seed set' of manually reviewed documents.
 The software identifies concepts within documents manually identified as relevant within the seed set to return all similar documents from the overall data population.
 A further limited set of documents returned is then selected and another manual review performed, and the software uses the results of the quality review to refine its understanding of relevance.
-With each iteration, the computer learns to distinguish what is relevant and each iteration produces a smaller and smaller set of ever more relevant documents.
-Most importantly it significantly reduces the number of irrelevant documents ever subject to manual review and thus the overall cost of document review and disclosure process.
+With each iteration, the computer learns to distinguish what is relevant, and each iteration produces an increasing small set of ever more relevant documents.
+Most importantly it significantly reduces the number of irrelevant documents subject to manual review and thus the overall cost of document review and disclosure process.
 As Master Matthews states in Pyrrho Investments v.
-MWB Property: ‘This technology saves time and reduces cost.
+MWB Property: 'This technology saves time and reduces cost.
 Moreover, unlike with human review, the cost does not increase at the same rate as the number of documents to review increases.
-So doubling the number of documents does not double the cost.’
+So doubling the number of documents does not double the cost.'

-The use of predictive coding is more advanced in the US and there again, cost has been the major factor in its use.
-In addition, there is growing evidence that properly conducted, the failure rate of predictive coding can actually be lower than that of a manual review team.
-There is every indication therefore that electronic document review and thus large-scale international investigation is becoming more effective, less expensive and significantly faster.
+The use of predictive coding is more advanced in the United States and there, again, cost has been the major factor in its use.
+In addition, there is growing evidence that, when properly conducted, the failure rate of predictive coding can actually be lower than that of a manual review team.
+There is every indication, therefore, that electronic document review and thus large-scale international investigation is becoming more effective, less expensive and significantly faster.

 IV ASSET TRACING